 Most of the Corporation's customers in South and Central America are North American mining companies (or their subsidiaries), many of which the Corporation has worked with in the Canadian and U.S. markets.
 Exploration in this region has been primarily focused on gold.
 In fiscal 2013, the Corporation began its expansion into Brazil.
 In fiscal 2015, the Corporation acquired the Mexican assets of Taurus Drilling, and thus entered the underground percussive/longhole drilling market in that country.
 During that same fiscal year, Argentina experienced an increase in lithium activity, and the Corporation provided specialized rigs to drill large diameter production wells along with other rigs to complete relevant exploration programs.
-In fiscal 2018, the Corporation also resumed operations in French Guiana.
-In fiscal 2020, the Corporations.
+In fiscal 2018, the Corporations in Colombia, given unfavourable economic forecasts for that region's operations.
 In fiscal 2021, Suriname expanded its service offering to include surface percussive (drill & blast) and large diameter wells for dewatering purposes.

-In fiscal 2020, the Corporation's South and Central American operations generated revenue of \$104 million as increased activity levels in Brazil were offset by COVID-19 related reductions in Argentina, Chile, Suriname and Mexico.
-In fiscal 2021, revenue decreased by 8% to \$95 million as COVID-19 restrictions, predominantly in Argentina, Chile and Mexico, had negatively impacted the performance of this region during the fiscal year.
+In fiscal 2021, revenue decreased by 8% to \$95 million as COVID-19 restrictions, predominantly in Argentina, Chile and Mexico, negatively impacting the performance of this region during the fiscal year.
 In fiscal 2022, revenue increased by 59% to \$151 million for the year.
-Although this region was heavily impacted by COVID-19 in the prior year, it has shown signs of recovery throughout this fiscal year.
+Although this region was heavily impacted by COVID-19 in fiscal 2021, it showed signs of recovery throughout fiscal 2022.
+In fiscal 2023, revenue increased by 10% to \$166.8 million for the year, mainly related to Chile and Argentina resuming operations after COVID-19 disruptions in the previous year, which was muted by a slowdown in Mexico caused by a reduction in junior activity and uncertainty over new mining legislation.